troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 special cases, that would unfortunately slow down the majority of lookups that work.

-It is recommended that the redis cache server is enabled to use imdb since it will allow caching of mapping information, see "Local Caching" options such as "--cache-driver=Redis".
+It is recommended that the redis cache server is enabled to use IMDB since it will allow caching of mapping information, see "Local Caching" options such as "--cache-driver=Redis".